gtojty/OPtoS/readme.md

 There are two ways of running the model:

-1. Using exe file, type: ./OtoS.
+1. Using exe file, type: ./OPtoS.

-   One can specify some model parameters for running as command line arguments when calling the executable (OtoS):
+   One can specify some model parameters for running as command line arguments when calling the executable (OPtoS):

    ```
-   ./OtoS -seed SEED -runmode RUNMODE -iter ITER -rep REP -iter_stos ITERPtoP -rep_stos REPPtoP -samp SAMP -vthres VTHRES
+   ./OPtoS -seed SEED -runmode RUNMODE -iter ITER -rep REP -iter_stos ITERPtoP -rep_stos REPPtoP -samp SAMP -met MET -vthres VTHRES
    ```

    There are default values for each argument, so one can specify all or only some of them.
-Specifying these parameters can be done either in para.txt or via the above arguments when calling the executable (OtoS).
+Specifying these parameters can be done either in para.txt or via the above arguments when calling the executable (OPtoS).
 All the arguments are optional.
 If no arguments are provided, the code will use the values set in para.txt.

    * SEED: random seed to be used in that run.
 Default value is 0 (randomly assigning a seed during the run);

-   * RUNMODE: mode of running: 0, directly OtoS training; 1, directly StoS training; 2, OtoS training after StoS training;
+   * RUNMODE: mode of running: 0, directly OPtoS training; 1, directly StoS training; 2, OPtoS training after StoS training; 3, directly OPtoS training with interleave StoS training; 4, OPtoS training interleaving with StoS training by loading weights from StoS training results;

    * ITER: number of total iterations (trainings).
 Default value is 50000;